What do banks do?

 arrow

-The term securities once referred to paper certificates sent out to investors as proof of an investment.
+The term ‘securities’ once referred to paper certificates sent to investors as proof of an investment.
 Today, it’s used more broadly as a way of describing the most common types of investments – from stocks and shares to commodities like oil and gold, and bonds.
-An organisation that sells a security is known as the issuer.

 Is Sales, Trading, Structuring and Financing right for you?